geeky-sh/daytine/README.md

 API  to create timed tasks for a user and track them.

 ## Technologies used:
-- FastAPI as framework for building web application
+- [FastAPI](https://fastapi.tiangolo.com/) as framework for building web application
-- SQLAlchemy as ORM for db interaction
+- [SQLAlchemy](https://docs.sqlalchemy.org/en/14/) as ORM for DB interactions
-- Sqlite as the primary database
+- [Sqlite](https://www.sqlite.org/index.html) as the primary database
-- gvicorn for running the server
+- [uvicorn](https://www.uvicorn.org/) for running the server

 ## How to setup the product
 1. Install [virtualenv](https://realpython.com/python-virtual-environments-a-primer/) and use python3